Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 Also, check your cash drawers and register, do the double-check just for peace of mind.

-Boot up the retail POS system, computers, sound system, television, and get the air condition on.
+Boot up the retail POS system, computers, sound system, and television, and get the air condition on.

 Using your screens to show the latest promotion?
 Make sure to update with the latest and new ones.